fclaerho/quarkwm/doc/install.md

 		/path/to/quark3/qrun&
 		/path/to/quark3/qwm

 	This example is ok if the default configuration suits you, otherwise you will need additional lines to reconfigure the modules with qctl and qinit (see `configuration.txt`).

 	Use whatever program you wish to setup your background image, qbg was just an example here.
 Other possibility:
 	`display -window root yourFavoriteWallpaper.jpg` (`display` is not guaranteed to be installed on your system).

-    NOTE1: If you set up an image background (with `display` for instance as explained above) with an asynchronous command and use qbar, it is possible that qbar is executed faster: the clock is drawn but the image is rendered above so the clock will initially be hidden.
+	If you set up an image background (with `display` for instance as explained above) with an asynchronous command and use qbar, it is possible that qbar is executed faster: the clock is drawn but the image is rendered above so the clock will initially be hidden.
 To avoid this case, simply avoid to launch the 1st program asynchronously:

 		display -window root wallpaper.jpg # No &
 		/path/to/quark3/qbar&

 	By using this command, qbar is launched only after the completion of the other command (display) so that first the wallpaper is rendered and then the clock is rendered without conflict.

-    NOTE2: qbar uses the 4 environment variables `$XTERM`, `$PLAYER`, `$MAILER` and `$BROWSER` to launch the applications, so either setup those variables in your shell startup files (`.bashrc` if you're using bash for instance) or directly into the `.xinitrc` as shown above (better).
+	Qbar uses the 4 environment variables `$XTERM`, `$PLAYER`, `$MAILER` and `$BROWSER` to launch the applications, so either setup those variables in your shell startup files (`.bashrc` if you're using bash for instance) or directly into the `.xinitrc` as shown above (better).

  7. Restart your X session.